hero

 DIP switches to the ON position.
 The

-On the Portenta Max Carrier, the DIP switches are identified by the label
+For the Portenta Max Carrier, set the

 BOOT SEL